nabeelmsft/IoT/nvidia-jetson-nano/samples/iot-edge/README.md

 ### Test

-1. Head over to Azure Portal, select the IoT Edge device, click the "RequestProcessorModule".
+Step 1.
+Head over to Azure Portal, select the IoT Edge device, click the "RequestProcessorModule".

-2. On the IoT Edge Module Details page, select "Direct Method" link.
+Step 2.
+On the IoT Edge Module Details page, select "Direct Method" link.
 This will open up "Direct Method" page that is used to test.

-3. Execute the test as shown below:
+Step 3.
+Execute the test as shown below:
 ![alt text](images/test-run.png "Test run")

-4. Head over to the device terminal and run the following command:
+Step 4.
+Head over to the device terminal and run the following command:

 ```bash
 $ sudo iotedge RequestProcessorModule
 ```

 This will show the following result:

 ![alt text](images/device-run.PNG "Device run")